Mecha-Weasel/spittoon/FoF-Community-Map-Thumbnails-Update.md

 Usage:
 =====

-Play the game as normal.
-The server list, sometimes referred to as the "Highlighted Server Browser" (HSB), should show as normal.
+Open and play FoF as normal.
+The server list should show as normal.
 However, in place of the generic "Custom Map" thumbnail, an actual thumbnail for each map should be displayed.
 If you see a generic "Custom Map" thumbnail in the server list, that is because we have not (yet) created and published a thumbnail for it.

 Updates:
 =======

-The HSB thumbnail archive in this GitHub will be updated periodically as needed.
+The server list thumbnail archive in this GitHub will be updated periodically as needed.